 If you had to describe your brand as a contradiction, what would it be?
 (Ie. Pretty with an edge, Industrial Romance, Modern meets rustic)

 If your brand were an era, what would it be and why?

-You can see how these questions would get you thinking about your brand in a different way to identify more the details and nuances that really bring your brand to life, especially when it comes to defining that visual strategy.
+You can see how these questions get you thinking about your brand in a different way, allowing you to identify the details and nuances that really bring your brand to life, especially when it comes to defining that visual strategy.

 Go through your answers, and highlight or underline any words or insights that feel especially relevant, making notes about what stands out and what might be an opportunity for further exploration.

 I’d recommend starting with these questions for your own brand, and then continue to build out your brand profile from there.
-Then take it to Pinterest and start building that inspiration board.
+Once you've finished that, take it to Pinterest and start building that inspiration board.